In this practical and interactive virtual class, you’ll explore the current “cognitive neuroscience” that explains how ALL humans learn.

 Entry requirements: Is there anything I need to do before the workshop?

 Yes – see above.
-You will be sent three pre-course tasks to complete in the three weeks leading up to the workshop.
+You will be sent pre-course tasks to complete in the two weeks leading up to the workshop.

-Yes – you will receive a participant workbook and copies of Sharon Bowman’s best-selling books: “Training from the BACK of the Room!” and “Using Brain Science to Make Training Stick”… so remember to leave some room in your suitcase!
+Yes – you will receive a participant workbook that you’ll need to print and a digital copy of Sharon Bowman’s book: “Training from the BACK of the Room!”

 About the workshop

 Language: English.
 Laptop: Yes, check out the FAQ section.
 Maximum number of attendees: 10 participants.
 Tools and Workstation: The workshop will take place online and in live streaming by using digital tools.
 You’ll get detailed information on how to join the online workshop, how to get ready for it and how it will work 10-15 days prior to the workshop.

 Participants must join the workshop from their own individual workstation and webcam – this is to ensure that any participant has the flexibility to be grouped with any other participant through breakout rooms, and that each person is equally visible to all other participants in the class.